typerandom/validator/README.md

 1. Import `github.com/typerandom/validator` into to your Go project.
 2. Add validation tags to the structure that you want to validate.
 See section `Tagging` below.
 3. Call `errors := validator.Validate(onYourObjectThatYouHaveGivenValidatorTags)`.
-4. Check if the return value (errors) are empty (`errors.Any()`).
+4. Check if the return value (errors) are empty (using `errors.Any()`).
 If they are, then validation passed, if not, then show the errors to the user.

 ## Example